jamboree/bustache/README.md

     void operator()(int data) const;
     void operator()(double data) const;
 ```
-You don't have to worry about HTML-escaping here, it's handled by `generate` depending on the option.
+You don't have to worry about HTML-escaping here, it's handled within `generate` depending on the option.

 ## License